 mysql_query("SET SESSION sql_mode = ''");

-This will remove the strict mode only when you execute the specific PHP script, you would need to add it in all places that you do mysql_connect.
+This will remove the strict mode only when you execute the specific PHP script, you would need to add it in all places where you do mysql_connect.

-Another way to disable strict mode globally on your server (may be some variations between different servers) are as follows:
+Another way to disable strict mode globally on your server (maybe some variations between different servers) is as follows:

 is user-specific, and the third and fourth options rely on specifics from your environment.